Yeni Şafak: Other disinformation incidents

-On January 15, 2016, Yeni Şafak published a video purportedly showing live audience members of the prime-time Beyaz Show talk show chanting slogans in support of outlawed Kurdish leader Abdullah Öcalan.
+On 15 January 2016 Yeni Şafak published a video purportedly showing live audience members of the prime-time Beyaz Show talk show chanting slogans in support of outlawed Kurdish leader Abdullah Öcalan.
 British investigative news agency D8 News published a forensic analysis demonstrating that the audio track was modified before publication, adding voices sampled from an unrelated protest.
 The article also presented evidence that Yeni Şafak editors likely attempted to cover up their claims rather than issuing a formal retraction.
 The falsification incident was subsequently corroborated and covered by other news outlets in Turkey.

 In 2021 retired professor and politician Mustafa Ozturk (Mustafa Öztürk (politician born in 1953)), was quoted as an authority on the environment, as saying that there are no greenhouse gas emissions by Turkey.

 Anti-Semitism

-On July 11, 2014, Yeni Şafak columnists İbrahim Sancak and Yusuf Kaplan resorted to hate speech against Jews.
+On 11 July 2014 Yeni Şafak columnists İbrahim Sancak and Yusuf Kaplan resorted to hate speech against Jews.

-On July 23 and 30 2014, Yeni Şafak columnist İbrahim Tenekeci resorted to hate speech against Jews and identified them as "eternal pain of humanity".
+On 23 and 30 July 2014 Yeni Şafak columnist İbrahim Tenekeci resorted to hate speech against Jews and identified them as "eternal pain of humanity".

 Anti-LGBT

-On June 6, 2012, Yeni Şafak columnist A. Fuat Erdoğan identified homosexuality as perversion.
+On 6 June 2012 Yeni Şafak columnist A. Fuat Erdoğan identified homosexuality as perversion.

-On May 13, 2013, Yeni Şafak columnist Yusuf Kaplan identified sexual identities other than heterosexuality as perversion.
+On 13 May 2013 Yeni Şafak columnist Yusuf Kaplan identified sexual identities other than heterosexuality as perversion.

 Anti-Abortion

-On June 6, 2012, Yeni Şafak columnist A. Fuat Erdoğan resorted to hate speech against pro-abortion women.
+On 6 June 2012 Yeni Şafak columnist A. Fuat Erdoğan resorted to hate speech against pro-abortion women.